-Today we are going to learn about the Average Directional Index or ADX indicator for short.
-This is an indicator which helps traders determine whether the market is trending or not.
-It also helps to determine how strong that trend is.
-Finally it is useful for learning whether the market may be switching from a trend to range or vice-versa.
+Today we are going to learn about the Average Directional Index on the German DAX or DAX ADX for short.
+This is a technical indicator which helps traders determine the strength of a trend.
+Finally it is useful for learning whether the market may be switching from a trend to a range or vice-versa.

 How can you spot a dying trend?
 Firstly, the ADX is trading above both the +DI and -DI lines.
 But then it then turns lower.
 This is often a signal that the current trend in the market is reversing and traders will position themselves accordingly.

 The +DI will rise when there is an uptrend as represents the strength of the buyers.
 The -DI line will rise when there is a downtrend as it represents the strength of the sellers.
 When the +DI line crosses above the -DI line, this is an indication that buyers are taking control in the market.
 So traders will look to go long when that happens.
 On the other hand, when the +DI line crosses below -DI line, this is an indication that sellers are taking control in the market.
 So traders will look to go short when that happens.
 As a rule of thumb, you probably want to have other confirmations.